-A GUI-based control allows each of the card video inputs to be independently set as 3G/HD/SD-SDI or CVBS SD analog video.
-Either mode preserves waveform and/or packet-based ancillary data for extraction and usage later in the card processing chain.
-In addition to the SDI inputs, a CVBS analog video input can be used for input program video.
+A GUI-based control allows the card to select from up to four 3G/HD/ SD-SDI inputs, and a SD CVBS analog video input.
+For analog inputs, waveform-based ancillary data is preserved for extraction and usage later in the card processing chain.